dpsrc/GoogleAppScriptUtils/AutoVisit_MyPointsBonusMail_GetPoints_Links/README.md

-Visits all the unread and unstarred emails from the http://mypoints.com reward portal and automatically clicks all the links it finds.
+Visits all the unread and unstarred emails from the http://mypoints.com reward portal and automatically clicks щт all the links it finds.

 When there the URL has moved (status 302), it tries to obtain the redirect URL and visit it.